import time

 feature_spec: FeatureSpecDict,

-) -> Callable[[bytes], Dict[str, tf.Tensor]]:
+) -> Callable[[bytes], dict[str, tf.Tensor]]:

 # Wrapping this partial with tf.function gives us a speedup.